petebachant/petebachant.github.io/_posts/2025-09-01-single-button.md

    archived on Figshare, Zenodo, or OSF.
 3. Dependencies managed with virtual environments and/or containers.
-4. Scripting and/or a workflow engine like Make, Snakemake, NextFlow to tie everything together, move data around when necessary.
+4. Scripting and/or a workflow engine like Make, Snakemake, NextFlow to tie everything together and move data around when necessary.

 When we ask scientists to work this way we are essentially asking them to become part-time software engineers: surveying and picking tools,